Emmanuelmwiinga/Emmanuelmwiinga/README.md

 ## Hi there 👋

+My name is Emmanuel and im a self taught web developer

+- 🔭 I’m currently working on ...
+     A rental web app
+- 🌱 I’m currently learning ...
+     Javascript
+- 📫 How to reach me: ...
+   Emmanuelmwiingaixii@gmail.com
+- ⚡ Fun fact about me ...
+   I watch too much anime for my own sake
 <!--
 **Emmanuelmwiinga/Emmanuelmwiinga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.